LmaA-aD/AdKats/README.md

 or players get kicked for AFKing.
 Kill and kick should only be used for server management.
 Direct tban and ban are of course still available for hacking/glitching situations, but that is the ONLY time they should be used.
 </p>
-<h3>Ban Enforcer (Requires AdKats WebAdmin*)</h3>
+<h3>Ban Enforcer</h3>
 <p>
-AdKats can enforce bans across all of your servers.
-Enabling the ban enforcer will import all bans from both the procon ban list and "ban manager" plugin, this happens across all servers running on your database.
-Bans made on one of your servers will be enforced on all others within seconds of issuing the ban.
+AdKats can now enforce bans accross all of your servers.
+The Ban Enforcer can import and consolidate all bans from every procon instance it's enabled on.
+Once enabled, bans made on one of your servers will be enforced on all others within seconds of issuing the ban.
 Bans can be made by name, GUID, IP, any combination, or all at once.
+Banned players are told how long their ban will last, and when a banned player attempts to re-join they are told the remaining time on their ban.<br/><br/>

-Enforcer will shut down plugins that interfere with its functionality, this currently includes Ban Manager, CRemoteBanlist, and the enforcement setting in the Metabans plugin.
-Metabans will be left running and can continue posting new bans, but enforcement of bans using metabans will not be allowed. *You can use this without WebAdmin, but you will be unable to manage any bans, lift them, or modify them in any way once submitted.
+The enforcer works with all existing auto-admins, and requires AdKats WebAdmin for ban management.
+You can use it without WebAdmin, but you will be unable to manage any bans, lift them early, or modify them in any way once submitted.
+Use of the ban enforcer is optional because of this dependency, and is disabled by default.<br/><br/>

+Ban Enforcer can be enabled with the "Use Ban Enforcer" setting.
 </p>
 <h3>Report/CallAdmin System</h3>
 <p>